 Keeping Our Promise, Inc. is the most comprehensive resettlement program for Afghan, Iraqi and Kurdish interpreters and support personnel in the United States today.

 Based in Rochester, NY, we assist with initial visa applications under the Special Immigrant Visa Program.
 Once visas are granted, we will find and furnish our allies' first apartments, and help with finding employment.
 We help with a modest vehicle to get to work.
-Caring Circles help with fully integrating families into their new lives to quickly become contributing members of the Rochester, NY community.
+Caring Circles help fully integrating families into their new lives so they can quickly become contributing members of the Rochester, NY community.

 Rochester is now home to Pashtuns, Uzbeks, Tajiks, Hazara, Turkmen and Nuristanis from Afghanistan, Sunni and Shia Iraqis, as well as Kurdish allies, who served the U.S. and came to Rochester under the Special Immigrant Visa program for their faithful and honorable service to the United States in a war-zone.
 Find our story here!

-60 cars and vans, with a total value of $177,000 have been given to families through our Wheels for Work Program so SIVs can get to jobs -- 12 cars and vans in 2019 and five cars to date in 2020.
-We have also helped 4 SIVs with car insurance because of layoffs during the COVID-19 shutdown.
+A total of 69 cars and vans have been given to families through our Wheels for Work Program so SIVs can get to jobs including 17 cars and vans in 2020 totaling $61,227 for the year.
+We have also helped SIVs with emergency car insurance and car repair grants because of layoffs during the COVID-19 shutdown.

 Each family has been given a computer so the head of household can conduct job searches and children can do homework.